The New England Journal of Medicine January 04, 2018

 Endpoint

-Key result: Mechanical thrombectomy resulted in improved functional outcomes and lower mortality compared to standard care alone.
+Key result: Rapid endovascular treatment significantly improved functional outcomes and reduced mortality compared to standard care.

 2018